census-instrumentation/opencensus-node/examples/README.md

 ## Add opencensus instrumentation

-To add opencensus instrumetation, follow the step below:
+To add opencensus instrumetation, follow the steps below:

 1. Navigate to the `node_modules` folder inside the EasyNotes application and create a link to OpenCensus Node project folder with:
 ```bash